 In the box, you will get around 12 accessories (including the turntable) which will be sufficient to have music to your ears.

 Take a look:

 Final Verdict: Denon DP 400 Review

-We have reviewed a variety of turntables on this website – i.e. SoundBoosted others, as well.
+We have reviewed a variety of turntables on this website – i.e. SoundBoosted.
 And, in this Denon DP 400 review, we’ve concluded that it’s one of the best turntables that come with built-in preamps (i.e. preamplifiers).
 It houses all the features a professional audiophile will need.
 In spite of being a full-featured turntable, it won’t make you break the bank i.e. you won’t suffer financially if you invest in this model.

 Get One Before It's Too Late

-The best time to get your hands on this Denon DP 400 is NOW because, one minute, it's here; the next, it's gone, or or worst-case scenario, discontinued by the company.
+The best time to get your hands on this Denon DP 400 is NOW because, one minute, it's here; the next, it's gone – out of stock.